This was actually so helpful! To read a post that doesnt just rave about different beauty products!! Very very useful !!!

 Make Up For Ever’s Full Coverage Extreme Camouflage Cream was a big let down this year due to the product’s lack of staying power.
 The Extreme Camouflage Cream provides complete, full coverage for acne and dark spots, but has no staying power.
 Within 4-5 hours this concealer creased and made my eyes look crepey and aged.

-If you want a full coverage concealer just to spot conceal or for blog/social media photographs then you may like the Extreme Camouflage Cream, but if you’re looking for a long-wearing, flattering concealer then you should avoid at all costs.
+If you want a full coverage concealer just to spot conceal or for blog/social media photographs then you may like the Extreme Camouflage Cream.
+However, if you’re looking for a long-wearing, flattering concealer then you should avoid at all costs.

-Spoiler alert: The Milk Makeup Cooling Water Under-Eye De-Puffer Stick is the worst skin care product I tried all year.
-While this de-puffer did leave my eyes feeling cool immediately upon application, this caused a painful burning sensation.
+Spoiler alert: The Milk Makeup Cooling Water Under-Eye De-Puffer Stick* is the worst skin care product I tried all year.
+While this de-puffer left my eyes feeling cool immediately upon application, it caused a painful burning sensation.

 To be fair, I always test skin care products for at least 3 weeks before jumping to any conclusions because skin care takes some time to transform the skin.
 However, I had to stop using the De-Puffer after two weeks because this caused a painful, burning sensation around my eyes.
 My under eye area burned badly for over a week.
 I couldn’t wear makeup near my under eye for days because the skin by my eye was red, raw, and sensitive.